IssacChew/Face_Mask_Detector/README.md

 # Face_Mask_Detector
-This repository is for WIX3001 SOFT COMPUTING assignment only The task in this assignment is to build a face mask detection system to recognise the availability of face mask in an image.
+This repository is for WID3008 Image Processing assignment only The task in this assignment is to build a face mask detection system to recognise the availability of face mask in an image.

 # Dataset Source